Jaime Sin: Archbishop of Manila

-Sin was appointed archbishop of Manila on January 21, 1974.
-Initially, he was reluctant to take on the role of leader of the Catholic Church in the Philippines.
-He was officially installed as Archbishop of Manila at Manila Cathedral on March 19, 1974, making him only the third native Filipino in the office after centuries of Spanish, American, and Irish archbishops.
+Sin was appointed Archbishop of Manila on January 21, 1974.
+Initially, he was reluctant to take on the role of leading the Church in the Philippines.
+He was enthroned as Archbishop at Manila Cathedral on March 19, 1974, making him only the third native Filipino in the office after centuries of Spanish, American, and Irish archbishops.

 On May 24, 1976, Pope Paul VI made him a member of the College of Cardinals, creating him Cardinal Priest of the titular church of Santa Maria ai Monti.
 As is traditional for cardinals, the title "Cardinal" is inserted before his surname when addressed formally.
 He participated as a cardinal-elector in both the August 1978 and October 1978 papal conclaves which elected Popes John Paul I and John Paul II respectively.
 In the August conclave, he reportedly told Albino Luciani, "You will be the new pope."
-After Luciani was elected as John Paul I, Cardinal Sin paid him homage, and the new pope said: "You were a prophet, but my reign will be a short one."
-He remained the youngest member of the college until 1983.
+After Luciani was elected John Paul I, Cardinal Sin paid him homage, and the new pope said: "You were a prophet, but my reign will be a short one."
+He remained the youngest member of the College until 1983.

-His title and surname as "cardinal sin" (another term for a deadly sin) were a point of humour in the Philippines and for Filipino Catholics.
-Examples included "The greatest sin of all: Cardinal Sin," and even his own pun of "Welcome to the house of Sin" that he used to greet guests at Villa San Miguel, the archiepiscopal palace in Mandaluyong.
+His title and surname as "cardinal sin" (another term for a deadly sin) were a point of humor in the Philippines and for Filipino Catholics.
+Examples included "The greatest sin of all: Cardinal Sin," and even his own pun of "Welcome to the house of Sin" that he used to greet guests at Villa San Miguel, the secondary archiepiscopal palace in Mandaluyong.